KDN submits 17 proposals to JPA on PDRM salary hike | Borneo Post Online

 He said that in a reply to a supplementary question from Datuk Seri Abdul Azeez Abdul Rahim (BN-Baling) who wanted to know the government’s plan to help low-ranking police officers in the near future.

-It was reported that the Inspector General of Police Tan Sri Abdul Hamid Bador as saying that the low-ranking police officers’ salaries, logistics and necessities would be prioritised in PDRM’s effort to raise the integrity of the force. – Bernama
+It was reported that the Inspector General of Police Datuk Seri Abdul Hamid Bador as saying that the low-ranking police officers’ salaries, logistics and necessities would be prioritised in PDRM’s effort to raise the integrity of the force. — Bernama